DanRxn/techdegree-fsjs-project-07/README.md

-# Project Title
+# Static Portfolio Site

-This is a personal portfolio site (static Node.js and Pug for UI templating), to showcase my unit-capping projects thus far in my Treehouse TechDegree for Full-Stack JavaScript.
+This is a static personal portfolio site (with Node.js, Express, and Pug for UI templating), to showcase my unit-capping projects thus far in my Treehouse TechDegree for Full-Stack JavaScript.

 ## Getting Started